Cheapest Car Insurance in Alberta

 Cars with the cheapest insurance in Alberta 2023

-Alberta insurance providers (and all providers in Canada) look at your vehicle’s safety rating and the likelihood of it getting stolen when considering how much to charge for insurance.
+Alberta insurance providers (and all providers in Canada) look at repair costs and theft rates when considering how much to charge for insurance.
 Every vehicle model is given a Canadian Loss Experience Rating (CLEAR) according to these and other factors, such as claims costs, which all help determine your auto insurance premium.

 Interestingly, Alberta auto insurance providers will also look at the size of your car.
 Larger vehicles, such as pick-up trucks, may receive cheaper rates than smaller cars.
 Why?
 Larger vehicles have more robust frames and take less damage in accidents and bad weather than smaller or lighter vehicles.